poozlehq/poozle/README.md

 </div>

 <p align="center">
-    <em>Poozle is an open-source Plaid for ticketing SAAS tools
+    <em>Poozle is an open-source Plaid for CRM SAAS tools
 </em>
 </p>

-Poozle is building an integration infrastructure for ticketing SAAS tools.
-Companies need to extract their customers' data from ticketing SAAS tools like Gtihub, Jira, Linear, Zendesk, Intercom etc. Hence in the journey companies end up building their own integration infrastructure.
+Poozle is building an integration infrastructure for CRM SAAS tools.
+Companies need to retrieve their customers' deals, contact, and lead information from Salesforce, Pipedrive, Hubspot, and other platforms.
+Hence in the journey companies end up building their own integration infrastructure.
 Poozle provides a single API for the same that enables companies to integrate multiple of these tools at once.
 We do the hard work of integrating and smoothing them and exposing developers to a clean and unified interface.
 We aim to make it easy for companies to build new integrations.

 ## Features
 * Managed Authentication